Next Imperial Power

 Darius.
 This was incorporated into the “law of the Medes and Persians,”

-to Yahweh.
+daily to Yahweh.
 His “seditious” conduct was reported to the king.
-Though aware of
+Though aware

-the new law, Daniel did not alter his daily routine.
-His accusers “found him
+of the new law, Daniel did not alter his daily routine.

-making petition and supplication before his God” and reminded the king of
+petition and supplication before his God” and reminded the king of the

 powerful as Darius was not above the “law of the Medes and Persians.”

-disloyalty to the king.
-This distressed Darius greatly since he valued Daniel’s
+of disloyalty to the king.
+This distressed Darius greatly since he valued

-services, so he was “determined to save Daniel.”
-However, he was only able
+Daniel’s services, so he “determined to save Daniel.”

-to postpone the execution for a few hours.
-Since the matter was out of his
+the execution for a few hours.
+Since the matter was out of his hands, he left the

-had his accusers cast in instead, where they died a horrific death - (“The
+king had his accusers cast in instead, and they died a horrific death - (“The

 lions broke all their bones in pieces before they came to the bottom of the den”).

-spared because the beasts were not hungry, and their immediate dispatch demonstrated
+because the beasts were not hungry, and the immediate dispatch of his accusers demonstrated

 Previously, Darius had decreed that no man